starship/starship/docs/faq/README.md

 ## Starship is doing something unexpected, how can I debug it?

 You can enable the debug logs by using the `STARSHIP_LOG` env var.
-These logs can be very verbose so it is often usefu to use the `module` command if you are trying to debug a particular module, for example, if you are trying to debug the `rust` module you could run the following command to get the trace logs and output from the module.
+These logs can be very verbose so it is often useful to use the `module` command if you are trying to debug a particular module, for example, if you are trying to debug the `rust` module you could run the following command to get the trace logs and output from the module.